Connect to the World

-Enjoy an authentic European lifestyle, plus the inspiring courses, one-on-one support, and cultural immersion opportunities, and inspiring courses delivered by our Academic Provider, the University of New Haven.
+Enjoy an authentic European lifestyle, plus one-on-one support, cultural immersion opportunities, and inspiring courses delivered by our Academic Provider, the University of New Haven.

 Start College withCommunity

-Live in a shared apartment alongside other Verto students and amongst Florentines while you befriend the many local and international students in Florence.
-Our experienced staff is on-site to support you and guide you towards a transformative semester.
+Live in a shared apartment alongside other Verto participants and amongst Florentines while you befriend the many local and international students in Florence.
+Our staff is on-site to support you and guide you towards a transformative first year abroad experience.

-The museums, sites, and neighborhoods of Florence become your classroom as you dive into Verto’s experiential learning courses offered by our Academic Provider, the University of New Haven.
-Study Art History while face-to-face with the world’s most famous artwork, or learn philosophy from a Roman amphitheater!
+The museums, sites, and neighborhoods of Florence become your classroom as you dive into experiential learning courses offered by our Academic Provider, the University of New Haven.
+Study Art History while exploring the Uffizi or learn about the Italian art of non-verbal communication while studying Communication!